Great Seal > Mottoes > Annuit Coeptis > Source

 The year after choosing this motto, Thomson wrote to his wife Hannah: "I entertain a fond hope that the same kind providence which has conducted us so far in our journey will open a way for the future happiness and prosperity of the United States."

-Virgil's Eclogue IV also inspired the motto beneath the pyramid: novus ordo seclorum.
-And his Aeneid mentions the ancient symbol of peace now held by the American bald eagle.
+Virgil's Eclogue IV inspired the motto beneath the pyramid: novus ordo seclorum.
+And his Aeneid mentions the ancient symbol of peace, the olive branch now held by the American bald eagle.